SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 because return values are always of an optional type when called through optional chaining.
-This enables you to use an ``if`` statement to check whether it was possible to call the ``printNumberOfRooms()`` method, even though the method does not itself define a return value.
+This enables you to use an ``if`` statement to check whether it was possible to call the ``printNumberOfRooms()`` method, even though the method doesn't itself define a return value.
 Compare the return value from the ``printNumberOfRooms`` call against ``nil`` to see if the method call was successful: